the-world-machine/bot/README.md

 ### Prerequisites

-Make sure you have python 3 and the `pipenv` module installed.
+Make sure you have python 3.13.11 (u can easily install this one via `pyenv`, running next step will ask if u want to install this version if u dont have it) and the `pipenv` module installed.

 ```commandline
 python -m pip install pipenv